Miro0o/Docs-Notes/Information Science & Computer Science/🧮 Mathematics/🤼‍♀️ Mathematical Logic (Foundations of Mathematics)/😶‍🌫️ Theory of Computation/Computational Complexity Theory/Computational Complexity Theory.md

 > 🔗 https://en.wikipedia.org/wiki/List_of_complexity_classes
 > This is a **list of [complexity classes](https://en.wikipedia.org/wiki/Complexity_class "Complexity class")** in [computational complexity theory](https://en.wikipedia.org/wiki/Computational_complexity_theory "Computational complexity theory").
 For other computational and complexity subjects, see [list of computability and complexity topics](https://en.wikipedia.org/wiki/List_of_computability_and_complexity_topics "List of computability and complexity topics").
+#### Relationship Between Complexity Classes and Chomsky Hierarchy
+Complexity classes are about resources (time/space) and efficiency ($O(n^3)$ time /$O(n)$ space?).
+Chomsky hierarchy is about computability (computation models).
+- In Chomsky hierarchy (and computability theory) we study for a given problem (after translating into a decision problem), can a syntax generate language that contain the solution of this problem, or in another words, can a device accept the language of this problem.
+- In complexity theory, we study for a given problem, using our best algorithm and considering the worst-case scenarios, what are the least amount of resources required to solve this problem.
+Since our most powerful computation model is computer (Turing machine), we often by default use this as our computing machine.

 ## P vs NP Problem
 > 🔗 https://en.wikipedia.org/wiki/P_versus_NP_problem#

-The **P versus NP problem** is a major [unsolved problem](https://en.wikipedia.org/wiki/List_of_unsolved_problems_in_computer_science "List of unsolved problems in computer science") in [theoretical computer science](https://en.wikipedia.org/wiki/Theoretical_computer_science "Theoretical computer science").
-Informally, it asks whether every problem whose solution can be quickly verified can also be quickly solved.
+The **P versus NP problem** is a major [unsolved problem](https://en.wikipedia.org/wiki/List_of_unsolved_problems_in_computer_science "List of unsolved problems in computer science") in [theoretical computer science](https://en.wikipedia.org/wiki/Theoretical_computer_science "Theoretical computer science"). ==Informally, it asks whether every problem whose solution can be quickly verified can also be quickly solved.==

 Here, "quickly" means an algorithm exists that solves the task and runs in [polynomial time](https://en.wikipedia.org/wiki/Polynomial_time "Polynomial time") (as opposed to, say, [exponential time](https://en.wikipedia.org/wiki/Exponential_time "Exponential time")), meaning the task completion time is [bounded above](https://en.wikipedia.org/wiki/Upper_bound "Upper bound") by a [polynomial function](https://en.wikipedia.org/wiki/Polynomial_function "Polynomial function") on the size of the input to the algorithm.
-The general class of questions that some [algorithm](https://en.wikipedia.org/wiki/Algorithm "Algorithm") can answer in polynomial time is "[P](https://en.wikipedia.org/wiki/P_\(complexity\) "P (complexity)")" or "class P".
+The general class of questions that some [algorithm](https://en.wikipedia.org/wiki/Algorithm "Algorithm") can answer in polynomial time is **"[P](https://en.wikipedia.org/wiki/P_\(complexity\) "P (complexity)")" or "class P"**.
 For some questions, there is no known way to find an answer quickly, but if provided with an answer, it can be verified quickly.
-The class of questions where an answer can be _verified_ in polynomial time is ["NP"](https://en.wikipedia.org/wiki/NP_\(complexity\) "NP (complexity)"), standing for "nondeterministic polynomial time".
+The class of questions where an answer can be _verified_ in polynomial time is **["NP"](https://en.wikipedia.org/wiki/NP_\(complexity\) "NP (complexity)")**, standing for "**nondeterministic polynomial time**".

 An answer to the P versus NP question would determine whether problems that can be verified in polynomial time can also be solved in polynomial time.
 If P $\neq$ NP, which is widely believed, it would mean that there are problems in NP that are harder to compute than to verify: they could not be solved in polynomial time, but the answer could be verified in polynomial time.